dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 ## 5. Executing our Query

-Finally, we can combine the dfuse client instance we created in step 3 with the GraphQL query we created in step 4 to start streaming the results of our query.
+Finally, you can combine the dfuse client instance we created in step 3 with the GraphQL query you created in step 4 to start streaming the results of our query.

 The function passed as the 2nd parameter to `client.graphql()` will be called every time a new result is returned by the API.